chisui/dakka/thesis/main.md

 # Introduction

-The goal of this thesis is to explore Actor frameworks, similar to Akka for Haskell, in particular how Haskells type system can be leveraged to improve uppon Akkas design.
+The goal of this thesis is to explore Actor frameworks, similar to Akka for Haskell, in particular how Haskell's type system can be leveraged to improve uppon Akkas design.
-Haskell gives us many tools in its typesystem that together with Haskells purely functional nature enables us to formulate more strict constraints on Actor systems.
+Haskell gives us many tools in its type system that together with Haskell's purely functional nature enables us to formulate more strict constraints on Actor systems.
-To formulate these constraints I will leverage some of Haskells dependent typing features.
+To formulate these constraints I will leverage some of Haskell's dependent typing features.
 Another focus of the thesis is the testability of code written using the created framework.

-I will show that leveraging Haskells advantages can be used to create an Akka like Actor framework that enables the user to express many constraints inside the typesystem itself that have to be done through documentation in Akka.
+I will show that leveraging Haskell's advantages can be used to create an Akka like Actor framework that enables the user to express many constraints inside the type system itself that have to be done through documentation in Akka.
 The implementation of the Actor framework and important design decisions will be discussed in detail.
-I will also show that exessive usage of the typesystem has some downsides that mostly relate to the maturity of Haskells dependent typing features.
+I will also show that exessive usage of the type system has some downsides that mostly relate to the maturity of Haskell's dependent typing features.

 ## Goals

-I want to create an Actor framework for Haskell that leverages the typesystem to constraint Actor behaviors to minimize unexpected sideeffects.
+I want to create an Actor framework for Haskell that leverages the type system to constraint Actor behaviors to minimize unexpected sideeffects.
-The main issue the typesystem may assist in is by ensuring that only messages can be sent that can be handled by the receiving Actor.
+The main issue the type system may assist in is by ensuring that only messages can be sent that can be handled by the receiving Actor.
 It should ideally be possible for the user to add further constraints on messages and Actors or other parts of the system as they choose.

 Runtime components of this Actor framework should be serializable.